arijitdeb1/spring-security-6/security-CORS/README.md

- -  Instead of mentioning *`@CrossOrigi`*n annotation on all the controller inside our web app, we can define CORS related configurations globally using Spring Security as below -
+ -  Instead of mentioning *`@CrossOrigin`* annotation on all the controller inside our web app, we can define CORS related configurations globally using Spring Security as below -

         @Bean
             public SecurityFilterChain defaultSecurityFilterChain(HttpSecurity http) throws Exception {